-15.163 Industry Economics and Australian Industrial Policy S2 L2T1
+15.163 Industry Economics and Australian Industrial Policy

-Commerce/Applied Science Prerequisite: 15.002 or 15.012 or 15.072.
-Arts Prerequisites: 15.402 or 15.421 plus 15.072 or 15.012 or 15.002.
+Commerce/Applied Science prerequisite: 15.002 or 15.012 or 15.072.
+Arts prerequisites: 15.402 or 15.403 or 15.421 plus 15.072 or 15.012 or 15.002.

-Structure of industry; interrelationships between the role of the business firm and industrial structure; multinational corporations; factors affecting size-structure and performance such as economies of scale; barriers to entry, vertical integration, diversification and mergers, patents, the development and transmission of technology; industrial policy in Australia with special reference to competition policy, foreign investment and mergers, and some specific industry policies (eg on motor vehicles, electronics, steel, petroleum).
+Structure of industry; inter-relationships between the role of the business firm and industrial structure; multinational corporations; factors affecting size-structure and performance such as economies of scale; barriers to entry, vertical integration, diversification and mergers, patents, the development and transmission of technology; industrial policy in Australia with special reference to competition policy, foreign investment and mergers, and some specific industry policies (eg on motor vehicles, electronics, steel, petroleum).